 5. Knee Soccer

-Kneel down on the carpet or grass with your child.
+Kneel down on the carpet or grass with your kids.
 Play soccer with your knees and hands.

 Kick the ball to each other using your knees and stop the ball with knees or hands only.
 If you kick it past the other person, you score a goal.

 This game is challenging and will require lots of practice.
 Start closer together at first.
-It will build your child’s balance and coordination.
+It will build your children’s balance and coordination.

 Sit the children down in a circle.
 Younger children should sit closer together and older children should make a wider circle.

 To play the game, choose a basic category to start, such as animals.
 Name any animal then roll the ball to someone on the other side of the circle, who must then add another animal to the list.

 Continue and see how long you can keep the chain going without repeating words.
 Then, pick a new category and start another round.

 If you are playing with your child, roll the ball back and forth to each other.